Inner North London

 Hospital Death (Clinical Procedures and medical management) related deaths Suicide (from 2015)

-Concerns summary Despite general risk assessments, no specific consideration was given to the method of self-harm Ms Williams had previously described.
+Concerns summary (AI summary) Despite general risk assessments, no specific consideration was given to the method of self-harm Ms Williams had previously described.
 This critical oversight and its omission from the Trust's investigation risk missing crucial learning opportunities.

 Lita Serkes